<function>

 is still based on x = 1

 .
-Instead, the second example emulates the re-execution of the entire script.
+In contrast, the second example emulates the re-execution of the entire script.
 This is achieved by rerunning foo

 .